Carlos Bringuier: Radio broadcast

 To garner information on the New Orleans chapter of the Fair Play for Cuba Committee, Bringuier said that he sent his colleague Carlos Quiroga (who posed as a Castro sympathizer) to question Oswald.
 Oswald had established the New Orleans chapter of the FPCC in May 1963 and was its sole member.

 Bringuier then called William Stuckey, a reporter who hosted a weekly radio program called "Latin Listening Post" on local station WDSU.
 Bringuier informed Stuckey of Oswald's background and Stuckey went to see Oswald, persuading him to be interviewed on radio; the interview was recorded on August 17.

 A few days later, Stuckey invited Oswald to take part in a radio debate with Bringuier and Edward Butler, executive director of the anti-Communist group Information Council of the Americas (INCA).
 The debate took place on August 21; both Stuckey and Butler had in the meantime discovered the story of Oswald's 1959 defection to the Soviet Union and confronted him with it.
 During the debate, Bringuier challenged Oswald to agree with Fidel Castro's denunciation of President Kennedy as a ruffian and a thief.

 Bringuier was pleased with the result of the debate and issued a press release, warning the public about Oswald.
 After Oswald was arrested for the assassination of President Kennedy on November 22, 1963, Bringuier gave his account of Oswald to the FBI and other authorities.
 He testified before the Warren Commission.
 INCA also published a vinyl of the debate, entitled "Oswald: Self-Portrait in Red".

+In 1969 he published the book Red Friday, wherein he argued that Oswald was working for Castro.